FARM TO SCHOOL

-The following page offers a variety of resources from organizations around the country who are making a difference in schools through farm-to-school programs.
+The following list offers a variety of resources from organizations around the country who are making a difference in schools through farm-to-school programs.

 The Center for Regional Food Systems’ goal is to engage the people of Michigan, the United States and the world in applied research, education and outreach to develop regionally integrated, sustainable food systems.